- Rare opportunity to acquire house, outbuildings and circa 45 acres

 - Modern agricultural barn with separate entrance and hardstanding (subject to separate negotation)

 - Less than 5 miles from the picturesque town of Crickhowell

 - Viewing advised to appreciate the location and potential

 Property SummaryMAIN HOUSE AND OUTBUILDINGS.
 CARAVAN WITH RESIDENTIAL STATUS SET IN SECLUDED WOODLAND.
 PASTURE PADDOCKS.
 DIRECT ACCESS ONTO MOUNTAIN FOR WALKING AND RIDING.
 MUCH POTENTIAL, SUBJECT TO PLANNING.
 ALL IN CIRCA 45 ACRES.
 A rare opportunity to purchase ‘a piece of paradise’ within the Brecon Beacons National Park, located in the parish of Cwm Banu in the heart of the Black Mountains in the Grwyne Fechan valley, a couple of miles from the pretty village of Llanbedr.
 There are 2 separate dwellings included in this purchase, the primary a stone farmhouse, the second, in a secluded woodland setting, a caravan with residential status, a woodshed and former small stone cottage.
 The 2 properties are set in approximately 45 acres of undulating land, bordered by a stream, with breath taking views of the surrounding mountains yet only 4 1/2 miles from the picturesque and popular town of Crickhowell.
 This Purchase offers the opportunity to enjoy a rural lifestyle in idyllic surroundings with the potential of converting the outbuildings to holiday lets or ancillary accommodation (subject to planning consent).

 Ty Croes.
-The Main Farmhouse is offered with a garage, agricultural building with own access, stone outbuildings and barn adjacent to the house, wooden outbuildings beyond, gardens to the rear and front of the house and fields bordered by a stream, all circa 35 acres.
+The Main Farmhouse is offered with a garage, agricultural building with own access (subject to separate negotiation), stone outbuildings and barn adjacent to the house, wooden outbuildings beyond, gardens to the rear and front of the house and fields bordered by a stream, all circa 35 acres.